 Final Thoughts

-In terms of which type of flowchart will work best, we often recommend using a swim lane diagram in favor over a basic workflow diagram or a more complicated process flowchart.
+In terms of which type of flowchart will work best, it’s entirely up to your needs; if you’re working in an environment where many different stakeholders have input into a given process, we often recommend using a swim lane diagram over a basic workflow diagram or a more complicated process flowchart.

-Swim lane diagrams have all of the advantages of mapping out a process the way a workflow diagram does, but it can expand processes to include roles and responsibilities across multiple departments and identify time traps, bottlenecks and other constraints in a way other flowcharts simply can’t.
+Swim lane diagrams have all of the advantages of mapping out a process the way a workflow diagram does, but can expand processes to include roles and responsibilities across multiple departments and identify time traps, bottlenecks and other constraints.